 Property Description Preview Area The Preview area lets you see a preview of the stroke your drawing tool will make.
 Pencil Properties Dialog The arrow button right of the preview area opens the Pencil Properties dialog.
 While the Tool Properties view only gives you access to a few of the pencil properties, a list of pencil presets and other drawing options, the Pencil Properties dialog gives you access to all the available options for your pencil's shape and texture.
-For more information on the Pencil Properties dialog, see the Pencil Properties Dialog on page 867 section below.
+For more information on the Pencil Properties dialog, see the Pencil Properties Dialog on page 907 section below.
 Size Defines the width of the pencil line used to draw the shape.
-Shape You can adjust the start, end, and join style of a pencil line.
-Shape Start Find Join Flat Start Find Round Flat Style of the start tip, which is the first tip you drew.
-You can choose between Round or Flat style.
-End: Lets you select the style of the end tip, which is the last tip you drew.
-You can choose between Round or Flat style.
+Shape Start Lets you select the style of the start tip, which is the first tip you you can choose between Round or Flat style.
+End: Lets you select the style of the end tip, which is the last tip you do can choose between Round or Flat style.
 Join: Lets you select the joint style.
-The joints are where the line curves abruptly.
-You could also define the Join style as the corner style.
-You can choose between Round, Mitre and Bevel style.
+The joints are where the line curves you could also define the Join style as the corner style.
+You can choose Round, Mitre and Bevel style.

-lcon Property Description Presets list Harmony provides a variety of pencil presets and thickness stencils and lcon Property Description also lets you create and save your own.
+lcon Property Description Harmony provides a variety of pencil presets and thickness stencils and also lets you create and save your own.
 It is a good idea to create and save pencils with precise sizes and parameters when you draw for efficiency and consistency.
-A thickness stencil saves the thickness information across the length of the line.
+Presets list A thickness stencil saves the thickness information across the length of the line.
 When drawing with a thickness stencil, the pressure sensitivity of the tablet is discarded.
 A thickness stencil can be used while drawing, or applied afterwards.
 You also have the possibility to apply different textures to your lines by either using the default presets or to import your own.
 You can export the pencil presets that you have created and import those that others have created.
-This is a good way for you and project collaborators to keep a consistent look for the project.
-New Brush Preset Creates a new preset based on the current tool properties.
-D. Delete Brush Preset Deletes the currently selected preset.
-Open a menu that contains the following options: New Brush Preset: Creates a new preset based on the current tool properties.
+This is a good way for you and project collaborators to keep a consistent look for the project. + New Brush Preset Creates a new preset based on the current tool properties.
+D Delete Brush Preset Deletes the currently selected preset.
+Brush Presets Menu Open a menu that contains the following options: New Brush Preset: Creates a new preset based on the current tool properties.
 Delete Brush: Deletes the currently selected preset.
 Rename Brush: Allows you to rename the currently selected preset.
-Brush Presets Menu Import Brushes: Allows you to import brush presets exported from Harmony.
-Diusii Piesets Menu Export Brushes: Allows you to export your brush presets into an .xml file.
+Import Brushes: Allows you to import brush presets exported from Harmony.
+Export Brushes: Allows you to export your brush presets into an .xml file.
 Small Thumbnail: Displays presets in a grid of small thumbnails with a preview of their tip.
 Large Thumbnail: Displays presets in a grid of big thumbnails, with their name and a preview of their tip.
 Stroke View: Displays presets in a list, with their name and a preview of a stroke done with each preset.